Constitution

 Section 1.
 This Club shall be affiliated with the American Rabbit Breeders Association, Incorporated.

 Section 2.
-Any local, state, regional, or zone Holland Lop Specialty Club whose organization is in accord with that of this Club may affiliate by submitting an application and a twenty-five dollar ($25) affiliation fee to the Secretary.
-The names and the addresses of the affiliating club's officers, directors, and members, along with a copy of the club's constitution and by-laws must accompany the application.
+New Affiliation - Any local, state, regional, or zone Holland Lop Specialty Club whose organization is in accord with that of this Club may affiliate by submitting an application of affiliation and an affiliation fee, to be determined by the Board of Directors, to the HLRSC Secretary.
+The names and addresses of the affiliation club’s officers, and members, along with a copy of the club’s Constitution and By-laws must accompany the application.
+All officers of the affiliating club are encouraged to be current members of the HLRSC.
+Any changes in officers during the year must be reported to the HLRSC Secretary.

 ARTICLE IV - Membership

 Section 1.
 Any person of good character and reputation who is in accord with the objectives of this club may become a member.
-A signed application form prescibed by the Executive Board along with the payment of at least one (1) year's membership dues, shall be submitted by the Secretary.
-The term of membership will begin from the date of receipt of application.
+A signed membership application form along with the payment of at least one (1) year’s membership dues, shall be submitted to the Secretary.
+The term of membership will begin from the date of receipt of application, said date of receipt will be postmark date if mailed, or date of receipt if electronically purchased.

 Section 2.
-Membership shall be acknowledged by the issuance of a Club membership card, a copy of the Club Constitution and By-Laws, and other Club literature that may be available.
+Membership shall be acknowledged by the issuance of a Club membership card, a copy of the current Club Constitution and By-Laws, and other Club literature that may be available, digital files of the same may be used if available.

 ARTICLE V - Authority